 The main reason for this, is because of all those torturous calls from insurance companies, PPI agencies and so on.

-But, Linkedin hasn’t quite been poisoned by that stuff (hopefully they won’t let it be).
+But, Linkedin hasn’t quite been poisoned by that stuff (it’s getting worse lately though!).

 You will get some people connecting with you just to sell you something.
 Many do this very badly and are the online version of PPI salespeople on the phone.
 Grrrr….